CircuitChaos/ofdmtvrx/README.md

 If you want to read more about practical use of COFDMTV and my first attempts at using Ahmet's [modem decoder](https://github.com/aicodix/modem) and [CRS decoder](https://github.com/aicodix/crs) from a shell script, take a look at [this thread](http://sp7pki.iq24.pl/default.asp?grupa=230409&temat=638916) (in Polish).

+The program is available as:

+* Source code for Linux
+* Source code for Windows
+* Binary (.exe) file for Windows

 ## How to build on Linux

 You can build `ofdmtvrx` either with support for X11, or without it, as a fully console-based program.
 If support for X is compiled-in, the application will still be able to run as a console application (without X) by using `-n` command line switch, although in this case libX11 must exist for it to build and start.